blaenk/site/input/notes/objective-c.markdown

 @end
 ```

-However, as of XCode 4.4 this is no longer necessary as the compiler does this for you.
+However, as of Xcode 4.4 this is no longer necessary as the compiler does this for you.
 It's still necessary to do if the compiler ends up not generating any of the methods, for example if a property is marked `readonly` but the getter is manually overridden, then the `_variable` won't be defined, in which case it's necessary to explicitly `@synthesize` to define it or declare it manually in the `@interface`.

 Properties are also usable using dot notation as in C++ and Java.
 However, rather than simply accessing a field in a struct as in C++, dot notation translates to a message sent to the corresponding accessor method.